Alusp/My-Portfolio/README.md

 # Project Name

-This project contains My Portfolio for mobile.It shows you everything about me and the services I can provide.
+This project contains My Portfolio for responsive mobile and desktop version.It shows you everything about me and the services I can provide.

 ## Built With